-Four years of Modi govt: Right noises but funds constraint
+Four years of Modi govt — National Security: Right noises but funds constraint

 There are three major events in the national security domain over the last four years that are prominent in public memory: the commando raids on an NSCN-K camp in Myanmar in 2015, surgical strikes on terror launch pads across the Line of Control in 2016, and the faceoff with Chinese soldiers at Doklam.
 Each one of them was hailed as a success and marketed politically by the government, even though the real outcomes from these were not known to the public.

 The biggest structural reform was announced by the ministry last month, with the formation of the Defence Planning Committee (DPC) under the chairmanship of the National Security Adviser (NSA), Ajit Doval.
 Four verticals — policy and strategy, planning and capability development, defence diplomacy and defence manufacturing — have been included in the charter of the DPC, which includes the defence, foreign and expenditure secretaries besides the three service chiefs.

 It is an attempt to fix the dysfunctional procurement process and align future defence acquisitions with the funds that can be spared over the next few years, in consonance with a national security strategy.

 The procurement process has been the focus of much public attention, with the idea of a strategic partnership model to promote private defence manufacturing being hailed by all commentators.
 Manohar Parrikar nearly finalised the model as part of a new Defence Procurement Procedure before he quit as defence minister to go back to Goa as Chief Minister, but that has failed to take off.
 Same has been the fate of Make in India in defence sector and relaxation of FDI in domestic defence manufacturing.